drachenwald/insulae-draconis/coronet/coronet-tourney.md

 subtitle: The Tournament that decides our next Prince and Princess
 banner: /images/banner/royalty-coronet.jpg
 ---

+# Upcoming Coronet dates

+<p>Please consider submitting a proposal to host our Coronet Tournament event.</p>

+November 2026<br>
+August 2027<br>
+May 2028<br>
+February 2029<br>
+November 2029<br>

+<p>Learn about what is needed to host a Coronet tournament](https://insulaedraconis.org/library/group-resources/bidding-for-events/), and [contact the Principality Seneschal](seneschal@insulaedraconis.org) for more information about submitting an event proposal.</p>

 # Ascending the Principality thrones

-<p>An armoured combat Coronet Tournament (often shortened to 'tourney') is fought every nine months to determine who will be the next pair to wear the Coronets of Insulae Draconis.
-Any authorised armoured fighter who is a fully paid member of the SCA and who has the support of a consort (also a fully paid up member) can fight.
+<p>Our Coronet Tournament (often shortened to 'tourney') is held every nine months to determine who will be the next pair to wear the Coronets of Insulae Draconis.
+Currently, any authorised armoured fighter who is a fully paid member of the SCA and who has the support of a consort (also a fully paid up member) can fight.
 The tournament will be officially announced and fighters must give formal notification of their intention to enter with a  <a href="{% link coronet/coronet-tourney.md %}#submit-a-letter-of-intent">Letter of Intent</a>.</p>

-[Learn more about what is needed to host a Coronet tournament](https://insulaedraconis.org/library/group-resources/bidding-for-events/), and [contact the Principality Seneschal](seneschal@insulaedraconis.org) for more information about submitting an event proposal.

 # Be a contender